 We pass through the hilly countryside of the pre-Pyrenees and follow the River Fluvia in the direction of the mountain, a route taken by old herdsmen like Juan the Shepherd.
 The pretty villages of the Alt Empordà are an impressive witness of an amazing past.

-In a glade near the river, our friendly "Catalan Buffalo" meets us with a glass of Cava and a beautifully set table.
+In a glade near the river, our friendly "Catalan Buffalo" meets us with a glass of Cava for our picnic lunch.

 After our siesta, we ride quickly to the medieval town Besalú.
 Our accommodation for tonight is a hotel right next to the beautiful romantic bridge with a view over the River Fluvià and the town.